 As Timothy becomes caught in Linden’s grave mission, he draws the attention of dark faeries.
 Soon, hunters close in on their trail.
 The only hope lies in a myth about a white stone that could secure the freedom of Linden’s people, faeries living in the Oak on Timothy’s aunt and uncle’s property.
 Timothy and Linden must find the stone before the deadly hunters catch them.

 Knife, a young faerie confined within her kingdom inside a large oak tree, is determined to escape to the outside world.
 As a girl, she came face to face with a human, and survived.
 Since that day, her curiosity about the house and the strange creatures who live inside it only grows.
 When Knife finds an opportunity to get a closer look, she takes it.
 But with every new discovery she makes about the outside world, the strict rules and strange customs of her people only feel stranger and well, wrong.
 Maybe Knife can save them.
-If she can find out why her people lost their … Continue reading →
+If she can find out why her people lost … Continue reading →